Nikhil-1426/TravelShield/README.md

 5. **Azure Translator:**
    - Powers multilingual support by translating health insights and trip summaries, enabling global accessibility for users.
 6. **Gemini API:**
-   - Processes and tracks reminders through the user's conversations.
+   - Gives diet and general recommendations based on a custom prompt according to user's health history.
 7. **Figma:**
    - Used for designing and prototyping the app's user interface and user experience, ensuring a visually appealing and intuitive design.